DaveXRouz/Codexs_bot_Git/BOTFATHER_CONFIG.md

 In BotFather, use `/setcommands` and paste this **exact format**:

 ```
-start - Start the Codexs.ai Assistant and select your language
+start - Start the Codexs Assistant and select your language
 menu - Return to the main menu
 help - Get help and see what I can do for you
 ```